saiflm17/hello-java-maven/README.md

 - so my build is successful and also checks the Console Output .

-- and target folder also created and inside the target folder jar file is created .
+- and target folder also created and inside the target folder a .jar file is created .

 - java/Maven projects deployed in TOMCAT application server .